 Now to the "down side" of this national park....namely, not all the specimens are as grand as the one you see in this picture.
 You'll see many smaller chunks of petrified wood that litter the ground like rocks.
 Furthermore, the petrified wood in the field has not been "shined up" like the examples in the gift shop, making the "natural" specimens look plainer and less colorful.
 These factors can mean disappointment for children touring the park...and even for adults, as well.

 The Petrified Forest National Park phone number is 928/524-6228.
 Directions to Petrified Forest National Park: from either eastbound or westbound I-40, take exit #311, which is clearly marked as being the exit for the park.
 The Painted Desert Visitor's center hours: open from 9 am to 5 pm daily; it's only closed on Christmas Day.
 Hours for touring the park itself vary by season.
-There is a $10-per-car entry fee.
+There is a $20-per-car entry fee.
 (If you tour the visitor's center and gift shop without driving along the park's interior roads, there is no charge.)
-For further information about the Petrified Forest National Park, you may consult the National Park Service's pages devoted to this topic, at the following URL:
+If you'll be heading to the Grand Canyon on your trip, this might be a good time to purchase a National Parks Pass for $80.
+The Grand Canyon entry and the Petrified Forest fees, when totaled up, come to $55 for just the two.
+So, it's not much more to gain an entire year of park visits---throughout the entire United States---for just a bit more.
+(Seniors get a big discount on passes.
+Members of the military get a FREE pass with the appropriate ID, so don't forget to ask.)
+For further information about the Petrified Forest National Park, here's the

 Interstate 40 Road Trip Planner -- Arizona's Meteor Crater really looks like the moon!